ymitsevich/image-service/README.md

 Endpoints should have the following specifications:

 - `/load`: Upload the file
-- `/seller/{uuid}`: Provide complete seller data via UUID
+- `/sellers/{id}`: Provide complete seller data via id
-- `/seller/{uuid}/contacts`: Provide a list of all contacts established by the seller.
+- `/sellers/{id}/contacts`: Provide a list of all contacts established by the seller.
-- `/seller/{uuid}/sales`: Provide a list of all sales data accomplished by the seller.
+- `/sellers/{id}/sales`: Provide a list of all sales data accomplished by the seller.
 - `/sales/{year}`: Provide an object with two properties: First property as an object with calculated properties (netAmount, grossAmount, taxAmount, profit, % profit) for the period; Second property with list of all sales matching the period.

 Profit is considered by the following formula: Gross amount - Tax - Cost.